freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

       }
     }
     "
-  - text: All incoming units should be accepted in both upper and lower case, but should be returned in both the <code>initUnit</code> and <code>returnUnit</code> in lower case, except for liter, which should be represented as an uppercase "L".
+  - text: All incoming units should be accepted in both upper and lower case, but should be returned in both the <code>initUnit</code> and <code>returnUnit</code> in lower case, except for liter, which should be represented as an uppercase <code>'L'</code>.
     testString: "async getUserInput => {
       try {
         const data1 = await $.get(getUserInput('url') + '/api/convert?input=1gal');